ingrammicro/puzzle-tokens/README.md

 }

 ```
+## Special Tricks for Selector Names
+- To start a style or symbol name from a number just add --PT- prefix.
+So, "--PT-1 Style" will be transformed to "1 Style".
+- To start a style or symbol name from a dot just use -DOT- special keyword.
+So, "-DOT-Style" will be transformed to ".Style"
+- To use a space inside a style or symbol name you can uses a space (but formally it will not be a CSS compartible notation) or replace space by __ .So "My__First__Style" wil be transformed to "My First Style

 ## Required Style Properties
 To apply _text_ style you need to defined at least one of the following properites: